 Health and Social Outcomes and Health Service Experiences of UK Military Veterans – Dr Nicola Fear, Dr Dan Wood & Prof Simon Wessely (2009)

 Alcohol-related harm costs England £21 billion per annum (Alcohol Concern, Alcohol Statistics 2016).
 The Office for National Statistics shows that 7.8m people admitted to binge drinking.
 (2017).
-See Veterans Aid infographic on Britain Today substance misuse.
+See Veterans Aid infographic on Britain Today alcohol and drug misuse.

 As the leading charity for veterans wishing to access treatment we are regularly contacted for comment on the plight of ex-servicemen struggling to cope with an alcohol problem.
 Our reply continues to point the context in which veterans are living in this country – in short, Britain is in the midst of an alcohol crisis.
 We maintain, much to the chagrin of those seeking more hysterical headlines that addiction is a societal issue, not at all confined to those who previously served in the Armed Forces.